-Inclusive learning and teaching means that all students whatever their background, gender, first language, race or ability/disability have equal opportunities to access learning and realise their potential.
+Inclusive learning and teaching means that all students whatever their background, gender, first language, race or ability/disability have equal opportunities to access learning and fulfil their potential.
 Reducing those excluded by removing simple barriers, and making changes for those students which need it, is the essence of an inclusive approach.

 During the development and review of programmes, and prior to delivery of any learning, teaching or assessment elements you are concerned about, you are encouraged to discuss any potential accessibility challenges for students which may arise with your College/School Disability Coordinator, Swansea Academy of Inclusivity and Learner Success (SAILS) and/or Swansea Academy of Learning and Teaching (SALT), to ensure that any alterations to make learning more inclusive can be made at an early stage.

 Selecting the appropriate methods for learning and teaching requires careful consideration of the many available options.
-Ultimately, there can be guarantees that a learning approach will continue to yield the same results when applied to difference students.
+Ultimately, there can be no guarantees that a learning approach will continue to yield the same results when applied to difference students.

 However, the UK Quality Code for Higher Education’s Guiding Principles for Learning and Teaching offer guidance on how to approach the issue.

-In-line with inclusivity, Swansea University supports students who have specific support requirements, which makes taking notes difficult or impossible, by enabling them to record lectures for their personal use and study.
+Swansea University supports students who have specific support requirements, which makes taking notes difficult or impossible, by enabling them to record lectures for their personal use and study.
 In accordance with the Equality Act 2010, the recording of learning sessions is considered a reasonable adjustment, lecturers who withhold their permission may, under the ‘individual liability’ provision, be subject to legislation.

 Student Services will notify the Disability Link Tutor/Coordinator in the relevant College(s) that the student shall be recording the oral or visual presentations.
 It is the responsibility of the Disability Link Tutor/Coordinator to disseminate this information to relevant colleagues to ensure they are aware of and support the student’s needs.